matthowl5/quiz-bowl-gui/README.md

 A Python-based GUI application for conducting quiz bowl-style quizzes across five business-related courses.
 Built using `tkinter`, the app includes both a quiz-taker interface and an admin interface for managing questions.

+IMPORTANT: The final version of the code is contained in the file main.py.
+The older code, which was worked on over time, can be viewed in quiz_gui.py.
+The file setup_database.py was used early in the project to create the database.
+The file add_question.py was used early in the project to test the database by manually adding questions.

 ---

 ## 🧠 Courses Covered